TSRA Program Background and License Application Process

 Question 1: How should I present my TSRA license application?
 Click here for answer

-Question 5: I hold a specific license to sell agricultural goods, medicine, or medical devices to Iran.
-The terms of the license allow me to accept a letter of credit issued by a bank in Iran which has not been named a Specially Designated National under any of the programs administered by OFAC.
-The license, however, also states that a U.S. financial institution may not advise, confirm or otherwise deal in that credit.
+Question 4: I hold a specific license to sell agricultural goods, medicine, or medical devices to Iran.
+The general license at section 560.532(a)(4) of the Iranian Transactions and Sanctions Regulations (ITSR) authorizes me to accept a letter of credit issued by an Iranian financial institution whose property and interests in property are blocked solely pursuant to the ITSR (i.e., an Iranian financial institution that is not listed on OFAC’s List of Specially Designated Nationals and Blocked Persons (SDN List)).
+The general license, however, also states that a U.S. financial institution may not advise, confirm, or otherwise deal in that credit.
 How am I supposed to know if/when a letter of credit has been issued for my sale and how do I get paid?
 My bank accounts are all at U.S. financial institutions.
 Click here for answer

 TSRA Legal References